jbosstm/narayana/XTS/localjunit/xtstest/README.md

-System property settings specific to each of the test programs can be employed to enable the client, service and coordinator instances employed by teh test to be located in one, two or more AS instances.
+System property settings specific to each of the test programs can be employed to enable the client, service and coordinator instances employed by the test to be located in one, two or more AS instances.
 Thus each test program can be used to test a variety of distributed configurations.
 In the example cited above the client and service might be located in one AS while the coordinator might be